 Keeping your pantry stocked with healthy food will make it much simpler for you to throw together a meal that will taste good, fill you up, and keep you healthy.
 Learning how to stock your pantry for healthy recipes will help you plan better and even stay on track when planning goes out the window.

-I love feeding my family healthy food recipes and this guide helps!
+We love feeding my family healthy food recipes and this guide helps!
 Here are some basics you want to follow.

 - Read Expiration Dates – Everything these days come with an expiration date including canned items.
 However, often these dates aren’t realistic.
 You can find information online about how long past the expiration dates some items are good for most items.
 However, one example is canned food.
 If stored in a cool dry place and not dropped or dented they can last twice as long as the can states.